Team-06-alpha-A62/kapow/README.md

 4. **Create `apiConfig.js`**

-   Inside the `src/common` directory, create a new file called `apiConfig.js`:
+   Inside the `src/common` directory, create a new file called `apiConfig.js`, or through your terminal,assuming that you're inside the template directory, you can paste this code:

    ```bash
    touch src/common/apiConfig.js